What kind of body can someone have after dying?

 When talking about the body that one can have after dying, Paul mentioned that "(there are) HEAVENLY BODIES" (1 Corinthians 15:40).
 These BODIES may be linked to HEAVEN as they are "HEAVENLY" (1 Corinthians 15:40).
 It may be suggested here that the body that one can have after dying may also be capable of inhabiting the heavens.

-An early Christian mentioned that the body that one can have after dying would be capable of inhabiting the heavens.
+Early Christians mentioned that the body that one can have after dying would be capable of inhabiting the heavens.

-In the 3th century, a Christian author named Origen wrote in "On First Principles":
+Around the 3th century AD, a Christian author named Origen wrote in "On First Principles":

-(10.3): "To those who will deserve to obtain an inheritance in the kingdom of heaven, that germ of the body’s restoration [...]
-It restores a body capable of inhabiting the heavens"
+(10.3): "To those who will deserve to obtain an inheritance IN THE KINGDOM OF HEAVEN, that germ of the body’s restoration [...]
+It restores A BODY CAPABLE OF INHABITING THE HEAVENS"

 A kind of body not being able to die?